January 13, 20269 min read

 2. Creative and media misalignment has real costs.
 Creative gets cut first in budget squeezes because it can't defend itself financially.
 Media teams optimize distribution without knowing which creative multiplies their spend most effectively.
 The structural separation isn't just awkward—it's expensive.

-Markets emerge through participation, not permission.
+Standards emerge through adoption, not declaration.

 This is an experiment in whether the industry is ready.